joomla/user-interface-text/Action or description.md

-####Archive / Archive Vs Archived / Archived
+####Archive / Unarchive Vs Archived / Unarchived
 Archive is an action so it is used on buttons
-Archive is an action so it is used on buttons
+Unarchive is an action so it is used on buttons
 Archived is a description so it is used in filters and selects
-Archived is a description so it is used in filters and selects
+Unarchived is a description so it is used in filters and selects

 #### Check in, Check out
 Check-in is hyphenated when it’s a noun eg  I was early for check-in